uwcirg/JTrueNTHOAuth-Client/README.md

 extend ScribeJava elements; thus, it has a stable and mature implementation as its base.

-Additionally, the library was conceived as a independent project, not linked in anyway to the portal, in order to make it available for other projects to come.
+Additionally, the library was conceived as a independent project, not linked in anyway to the portal, in order to make it available to other projects to come.

 ###Dependences